ToolJet/ToolJet/docs/versioned_docs/version-2.25.0/how-to/loading-image-pdf-from-db.md

 ---
 id: loading-image-pdf-from-db
-title: Upload and view images and PDFs using base64 string
+title: Upload And View Images and PDFs Using Base64 String
 ---

 This guide shows how to upload and view images and PDFs using the base64 string format.